 8.3.2.2 Certificate-Based Remote Security Provisioning Framework

 This clause describes the Certificate-Based Remote Security Provisioning Framework.
-The Bootstrap Credentials for this framework are Certificates.
+The Bootstrap Credentials for this framework are Certificates based on asymmetric key pairs.

+NOTE 1: Long term asymmetric private keys can pose a security risk if not adequately secured, and for this reason it is recommended that they are stored in Secure Environments.
+Annex L provides a framework to generate and secure asymmetric key pairs in hardware based Secure Environments.

 Figure 8.3.2.2-1 illustrates the sequence of events when using the Certificate-Based Remote Security Provisioning Framework.

 Figure 8.3.2.2-1: The sequence of events when using the Certificate-Based Remote Security Provisioning Framework